-5.4.55.4.6 Vegetation
+5.4.6 Vegetation

 Any timber removal necessary for construction activities shall be mitigated in accordance with USFS requirements.
 The Contractor shall ensure tree removal and disturbance to native plant communities, especially wetlands and riparian plant communities is avoided or minimal.
+If any trees are removed from the site, removal shall be in accordance with local, state, and federal requirements.

-5.4.5.15.4.6.1 Federally Listed Plant Species, United States Forest Service Sensitive Plant Species, and Planted Species of Local Concern
+5.4.6.1 Federally Listed Plant Species, United States Forest Service Sensitive Plant Species, and Planted Species of Local Concern